Top 20 Places Not to Miss When Visiting Italy

 These five fishing villages are shoehorned picturesquely into one of the most rugged parts of Liguria’s coastline and linked by a highly scenic coastal walking path.

 Cinque Terre, which means Five Lands, comprise the five small coastal villages of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso located in the Italian region of Liguria.
-They are listed on the UNESCO World Heritage List.

 08 – FOOD IN EMILIA ROMAGNA